Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Profile Page - My Feedbacks\
 ![Profile Page - My Feedbacks](/static/img/readme/page-profile5.png)

-User stories :
+User stories\
-  * As an authenticated user, I expect to consult my provided feedbacks, given recommendations and created bags in one place
+As an authenticated user, I expect to consult my provided feedbacks, given recommendations and created bags in one place\
-  * As an authenticated user, I expect to have quick links for new inputs / delete inputs, optionally update inputs
+As an authenticated user, I expect to have quick links for new inputs / delete inputs, optionally update inputs\
-  * As an authenticated admin user, I expect to consult here all the recommendations to be approved or rejected (status Pending)
+As an authenticated admin user, I expect to consult here all the recommendations to be approved or rejected (status Pending)\
-  * As an authenticated admin user, I expect to be able to approve or reject pending recommendations, and then clear this item from the Recommendations section
+As an authenticated admin user, I expect to be able to approve or reject pending recommendations, and then clear this item from the Recommendations section\
-  * As a not authenticated user, I expect to not to see this page
+As a not authenticated user, I expect to not to see this page

 * __Blog Page__
   * This page allows user to give star-based rating and/or written feedback about the site to share points of improvement and overall satisfaction.
 User also have the possibility here to recommend an item what the user is missing from the list of existing items.
 Newly created recommendation appears under My Recommendations section of Profile page.
 User can also check all exisiting feedbacks, and for own feedbacks in the list, a quick link is provided for removal in case the user wishes to delete it.

 Blog Page - Leave Your Feedback\
 ![Blog Page - Leave Your Feedback](/static/img/readme/page-blog1.png)